fieldtrip/website/faq/why_should_i_use_an_average_reference_for_eeg_source_reconstruction.md

 ---
 title: Why should I use an average reference for EEG source reconstruction?
+category: faq
-tags: [faq, eeg, reference, source]
+tags: [eeg, reference, source]
 ---

 # Why should I use an average reference for EEG source reconstruction?